1998 HONDA INTEGRA DC2

 Equipment

-The Honda Integra handles pretty well, corners nicely and is not too much understeer if pushed hard.
-The hot sports versions are surprisingly good for front-wheel-drive cars, but can be harsh in their ride.
+The Honda Integra handles pretty well, corners nicely, and is not too much understeer if pushed hard.
+The hot sports versions are surprisingly good for front-wheel-drive cars but can be harsh in their ride.

 Honda Integra Price

-Note: When purchasing a Honda Integra for sale, you should always choose to buy from a reliable dealer as he can sell you a car with much life left.
-If you make a deal with an unknown dealer, there is nothing to guarantee the quality of the car and you may have to pay more afterward to repair and maintain it.
+If you make a deal with an unknown dealer, there is nothing to guarantee the quality of the car, and you may have to pay more afterward to repair and maintain it.